A detailed, clean and helpful resource for an international students in Australia.

 - to get a COE, you’ll have to pay the required fees to your university

-- you might need something like NOC letter to request your bank to pay fees to your univeristy on your behalf
+- you might need something like NOC letter to request your bank to pay fees to your university on your behalf

-- get a health insurance cover, do medicals, apply for visa after you get your COE
+- get health insurance cover, do medicals, and apply for the visa after you get your COE

 - book your ticket to Australia after you get COE and when you are ready to fly 🙂

 Pack and bring these student essentials to Australia

 Moving to a new destination might trigger confusion and be challenging for you to decide what to bring with you and what not to do.
 Being an international student in Australia, it is better to bring essentials like your documents, clothes, some food item, money and photographs.